Mike Whalen: Early coaching career

 Whalen began his coaching career at Springfield College as a graduate assistant in football and wrestling.
-After receiving a master's degree from Springfield in Physical Education, Whalen was hired as an assistant football coach at the University of Pennsylvania and was on the coaching staff of the undefeated 1986 Penn team.
-He next worked as an assistant coach at Lafayette and Colgate University, holding the position of associate head coach at Colgate.
+After receiving a master's degree from Springfield in physical education, Whalen was hired as an assistant football coach at the University of Pennsylvania and was on the coaching staff of the undefeated 1986 Penn Quakers team.
+He next worked as an assistant coach at Lafayette College and Colgate University, holding the position of associate head coach at Colgate.

 Williams

 He was an assistant football coach at Williams College from 1996 to 2003, including three years as the team's offensive coordinator.
 While working as an assistant football coach, Whalen also served as the school's head wrestling coach from 1996 to 2004.
 In February 2004, he was hired as head football coach of the Williams Ephs, succeeding College Football Hall of Fame inductee, Dick Farley.
 Whalen served six years as Williams' head coach (2004–2009) during which he compiled a record of 38–10 (.792 winning percentage).
 In 2006, he led Williams to an undefeated, untied 8–0 record and the New England Small College Athletic Conference championship.
 He also led Williams to four consecutive Little Three championships from 2005 through 2008.